The Liberation of L.B. Jones

 The Liberation of L.B.
-Jones is a 1970 American neo noir film directed by William Wyler, his final project in a career that spanned 45 years.
+Jones is a 1970 American neo-noir film directed by William Wyler, his final project in a career that spanned 45 years.

 The screenplay by Jesse Hill Ford and Stirling Silliphant is based on Ford's 1965 novel The Liberation of Lord Byron Jones.
 The novel, in turn, was based on events that happened in a Southern town where writer Ford lived.
 After he wrote the book, he was verbally attacked for writing about the events that had occurred in his town.
 The motion picture's release added to the controversy, especially in Humboldt, Tennessee, where Ford lived.

-The film stars Roscoe Lee Browne, Lee J. Cobb, Lola Falana, Anthony Zerbe, Lee Majors, Arch Johnson, Yaphet Kotto, Eve McVeagh, Chill Wills and Barbara Hershey in an early role.
+The film stars Roscoe Lee Browne, Lee J. Cobb, Lola Falana, Anthony Zerbe, Lee Majors, Arch Johnson, Yaphet Kotto, Eve McVeagh, Chill Wills, and Barbara Hershey in an early role.

 Plot

 L.B.
 Jones, a wealthy African-American funeral director in fictional Somerton, Tennessee, seeks legal representation from the local law firm run by Oman Hedgepath and his newlywed nephew Steve Mundine.
 Jones is seeking a divorce from his considerably younger wife Emma, alleging she had an affair with white police officer Willie Joe Worth, whom he suspects is the biological father of her unborn child.

 In an effort to avoid a public scandal, Worth begs Emma not to contest the divorce, but she hopes to collect enough alimony to allow her to maintain the lavish lifestyle to which she has become accustomed.
 When she refuses to cooperate, Worth severely beats her, then, with the aid of fellow officer Stanley Bumpas, arrests Jones on false charges after he refuses to withdraw the divorce suit.

 Jones escapes and eventually cornered, he confronts the officers and is handcuffed.
 He quietly and respectfully refuses to cooperate even at gunpoint, and Worth murders him, with Bumpas casually watching.
-Worth, initially cool, is suddenly horrified by what he has done and then even more so at Bumpas's subsequent, but cold bloodily practical actions in treating Jones's body like it was a side of beef and hanging it from a wrecker hook.
+Worth, initially cool, is suddenly horrified by what he has done and then even more so at Bumpas's subsequent but cold-bloodedly practical actions in treating Jones's body like it was a side of beef and hanging it from a wrecker hook.

-Bumpas slashes the body and removes Jones's shoelaces to make it look like it was done by other black persons in a revenge-type killing.
-Initially another black man and Emma are forced to confess to the murder, but Hedgepath quickly discovers that the man was in jail at the time of the murder and also the confessions were obtained with a cattle prod which appears to be commonplace at the jail.
+Bumpas slashes the body and removes Jones's shoelaces to make it look like it was done by other Black individuals in a revenge-type killing.
+Initially another Black man and Emma are forced to confess to the murder, but Hedgepath quickly discovers that the man was in jail at the time of the murder, and also the confessions were obtained with a cattle prod, which appears to be commonplace at the jail.